1 Google Maps

 5 TomTom Go Navigation

-There are a lot of users who prefer the TomTom Go Navigation app over some of the alternatives.
+TomTom Go Navigation app over some of the alternatives.
 Though, I’m still a bit struggling to understand why.
 Don’t get me wrong.
 The basemap is visually pleasing.
 And for anyone who wants to avoid speeding fines, it gives advanced notifications where cameras are located en route.

 But it comes with a couple of downsides as well.
 For example, as soon as you download the app, it only allows you to travel 75 kilometers with it.
 Even though it reloads every month, you’ll have to pay a subscription fee if you want to travel anything beyond that.
 It also asks for a ton of permissions like access to your contacts, phone numbers and photos.
 This is more than I like to hand out to any app developer.